LoukasAvgeriou/expense-tracker/README.md

    `npm run dev`

-7. The terminal will provide a local address (usually `http://localhost:3000`) where you can view the project in your browser.
+7. The terminal will provide a local address where you can view the project in your browser.